Your remote work community in Toronto.

 Yes.
 Booking online lets us save you a spot and get you set up ahead of the day.
 If something comes up and you couldn't book, flag it when you arrive and we can usually get you in on the spot.

 No. Most people come alone.
-Blocks are silent so you don't have to be “on”, and by the time the drinks start you've already been sitting next to the same people for hours.
+Nobody talks during the blocks, so you don't have to be “on”.
+By the time the drinks start, you've already been sitting next to the same people for hours.
 The hang is easy from there.
 You can still bail whenever.

 Yes.
 Get them to register online too so we can save their spot.
 If something changes last minute and they come along unexpectedly, let us know when you arrive and we'll do our best to accommodate.